UJEKM7/fleetstudio/README.md

 This API provides endpoints to retrieve commit details and commit diffs from a GitHub repository.

+# Steps to Reproduce

+ 1. Clone the repository
+ 2. Install dependencies at root           directory of the project

+     npm install

+ 3. Run the project

+     npm run dev

 ## API Routes

 ### Get Commit by ID